 Learn how to improve your macro flower photography with this simple tutorial on lighting and tips for keeping your camera steady.

 In our latest photography cheat sheet, we take a closer look at battery grips and explain what they do and how they can double your power, letting you shoot for longer.

 Using extreme angles and viewpoints can produce striking pictures of buildings.
 But if you tilt the camera it can look like the building is about to topple over backwards.
 This effect is called converging verticals.
 In this tutorial we’ll show you how to easily straighten your pictures of builds using your in-camera editing features.

-In the latest installment of our DIY Photography Hacks series, find out how common items like foam, straws and Velcro can increase the power of your flashgun.
+In the latest installment of our DIY Photography Hacks series, find out how to build a simple shield that attaches to your tripod to banish flare.

 There isn’t much that beats capturing the majesty of a spectacular landscape during the magic hours around dawn and dusk, but shooting landscapes within these strict time constraints is a luxury many of us can’t indulge in too often.
 However, if you look around, you’ll discover that there are visual possibilities and cool photos just about everywhere, even in the local supermarket’s car park.

 Watch almost any natural history program these days and you’re likely to see a time-lapse photography sequence.
 Whether it’s showing a cloud rolling quickly over a mountain range or flowers coming into bloom, the technique has become widespread.